elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 To learn more, please take a look at **[MalCare free vs premium page](http://bit.ly/2RMzUPY)**.

-=How do I upgrade from free to a premium account?=
-To upgrade from free trial version to a premium account, please take the help of **[this guide](http://bit.ly/2RMSBTP)**.
+=How do I upgrade from a free to a premium account?= To upgrade from a free trial version to a premium account, please take the help of **[this guide](http://bit.ly/2RMSBTP)**.

 =How do I upgrade to a bigger Plan?=
 To upgrade to a bigger Plan, take the help of **[this guide](http://bit.ly/2RMSBTP)**.